byeoon/WHUtils/README.md

-# WWHook
+# WHUtils
 An advanced webhook manager for Discord.
-Visit the website at https://byeoon.github.io/WWHook
+Visit the website at https://byeoon.github.io/WHUtils

 ## Features
 - Send messages through a webhook